cryptobern/thetacrypt/src/protocols/readme.md

 See the documentation for each of them in `protocol_types.proto`.

-# How to use the RPC server and client
+# How to run the RPC server

 ### Generating server configuration
 You can use the `confgen` binary to generate the configuration files that are needed to start server instances.